Here's What Hotel Housekeepers Wish You Knew (And What They Wish They Could Tell You)

 If you can imagine (or, better yet, try not to), this type of scenario is baked into the hotel housekeeping gig.
 However, there's a level of etiquette to these things.
 A romp's a romp.
 A vacation's a vacation.
 Love's love.
 Bodies in motion, etc., but when it comes to this level of intimacy, try to empathize with the staff.
 It's enough that they're cleaning for you, so try not to leave a biohazard.
 Hygiene and safety for all involved should be at the forefront of our morning minds.

 We really try to avoid generalizations.
 In our experience, a four-star resort isn't always immaculate (just sometimes overpriced), while the quirk and charm of a two-star motel may make for a fantastic stay.
-In the U.S., the hotel industry's star-rating system is self-monitored and managed by the industry itself.
-In other words, there's no rating association or regulatory body that set star-rating standards.
+In the U.S., the hotel star-rating system is self-monitored and managed by the industry itself.
+In other words, there's no rating association or regulatory body that sets star-rating standards.
 With that said, star ratings can reflect cleanliness standards.

 "Where I work now, bedding and pillows are replaced at every check-out," explained a housekeeper working at a five-star hotel in Orlando in an interview with Trivago.
 "However, before, when I used to work at a budget hotel, we rarely changed them, even when there were sweat stains or marks on the pillow, we would just cover it with a new case — some differences between staying in a budget hotel and a luxury hotel."